aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/naryequationnode/_index.md

 ### isHideSuperscript() {#isHideSuperscript--}

+<b>@deprecated.</b> Please use the 'isHideSuperscript' property instead.
 Whether to display the upper bound

 ```javascript
 isHideSuperscript() : boolean;